pymupdf/PyMuPDF/docs/page.rst

    .. method:: show_pdf_page(rect, docsrc, pno=0, keep_proportion=True, overlay=True, oc=0, rotate=0, clip=None)

       PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.insert_image`).
 This is a multi-purpose method.
-For example, you can use it to
+For example, you can use it to:

       * create "n-up" versions of existing PDF files, combining several input pages into **one output page** (see example `combine.py <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/combine-pages/combine.py>`_),
       * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/posterize-document/posterize.py>`_),